mhvwerts/pHfork/README.md

 or unpack the ZIP downloaded from GitHub.

-A suitable development and test Python environment can be created with conda:

-    $ conda create --name phfork_dev python numpy scipy matplotlib spyder jupyterlab
-    $ conda activate phfork_dev

-Once the environment configured and activated, you can change your working directory to the local copy of the pHfork repository and install an editable (development) version:
+Change your working directory to the local copy of the pHfork repository and install an editable (development) version:

     $ pip install --editable .